alassek/objectify/README.md

     }

 If the constructor is Number, parseInt or parseFloat will be used as appropriate.
-If the constructor is Date, Date.parse will be tried if the constructor fails.
+If the constructor is Date, null will be returned if the date is invalid.

 You can also provide a function to do your own processing on the field: